-I am a fifth year Ph.D. candidate at the University of Wisconsin-Madison studying mathematics.
-My research is in nonlinear dispersive PDEs and my advisor is Mihaela Ifrim.
+I am a Ph.D. candidate at the University of Wisconsin-Madison studying mathematics and plan to graduate in Spring 2026.
+My research interests are in nonlinear dispersive PDEs.
+Specifically, low regularity well-posedness and global dynamics of solutions to dispersive equations.
+My advisor is Mihaela Ifrim.
 My graduate minor is in Education, as I'm also very passionate about teaching!

 I am originally from Southern California and completed my undergraduate at North Dakota State University.
 Outside of math I like to run, boulder, and knit.